lonemadmax/freeciv-web/ADVANCED.md

 The variable FCREV is set to the Git revision it should use.
 The latest version of Freeciv's master branch can be found in the [Freeciv Git repository](https://github.com/freeciv/freeciv/).
+The changes used in this server are in (https://github.com/lonemadmax/freeciv/).

 ## Freeciv version upgrade checklist